awslabs/amazon-s3-find-and-forget/README.md

 solution can assist data lake operators to handle data erasure requests, for example, pursuant to the European General Data Protection Regulation (GDPR).

-The solution can be used with Parquet-format data stored in Amazon S3 buckets.
+The solution can be used with Parquet and JSON format data stored in Amazon S3 buckets.
 Your data lake is connected to the solution via AWS Glue tables and by specifying which columns in the tables need to be used to identify the data to be erased.